WORD BUILDING ROCKS!

 Emphasise seeing the letters, hearing the sounds, feeling the sounds in your mouth and moving tiles to make words.

 Having fun with an activity, even if it is taxing, fuels curiosity and aids learning.
 A movable alphabet can help little learners connect reading and spelling skills.
-The advanced code tiles move children beyond first words and assists them to develop their decoding strategies.
+Making a word chain from the first word built using a jigsaw or word-building cards supports all students in developing the blending and segmenting skills needed for fluent decoding.

-Word building cards are a fun way to get little learners started with first words.
+Word building cards and jigsaws are a fun way to get little learners started with first words.

 Learning how to write words and form correct sentences takes time for all.
-Scaffolding, from the very beginning, takes all children through a process of first forming short decodable words, manipulating sounds in words to create new words by adding sounds, deleting sounds and substituting sounds.
-I always use the strategy.
+Scaffolding learning, from the very beginning, takes all children through a process of first forming short decodable words, then manipulating sounds/letters to create new words by adding, deleting, and substituting sounds.

 Think it, Say it, Write it.